adavidho/racing-rl-project/README.md

 sceen -S rl
 jupyter nbconvert --to notebook --execute  --inplace td3_car_racing.ipynb
 ```
-Now you are ready to have som fun.
+Now you are ready to have some fun with reinforcement learning.